BernardZhao/docs/services/webapps.md

 ## App hosting eligibility

-App hosting is *only available for student groups with [[virtually-hosting domain names|doc services/vhost]]* (either group.berkeley.edu, or your own separately-purchased domain name).
+App hosting is *only available for student groups with [virtually-hosting domain names](/docs/services/vhost)* (either group.berkeley.edu, or your own separately-purchased domain name).
 If you don't already have a virtual host and want to use app hosting, see below for instructions; please don't fill out a virtual host request form.

 ## Requesting app hosting

-To request app hosting, you need to first [[create an OCF group account|doc membership]].
+To request app hosting, you need to first [create an OCF group account](/docs/membership).
 Once you have an account, email `hostmaster@ocf.berkeley.edu` with at least the following information:

 * Group's account name